aelkz/microservices-security/README.md

 | PUT    |/api/v1/product/{id} | Update product by Id | true |
 | DELETE |/api/v1/product/{id} | Delete product by Id | true |

-Each endpoint has it's own specifity, so in order to drive our test scenarios, I've ended up with 3 simple questions:
+Each endpoint has it's own specificity, so in order to drive our test scenarios, I've ended up with 3 simple questions:

 1. This API will be protected by an Integration Layer (FUSE)?
 2. This API will be exposed as a unique service on 3Scale AMP?
-This will enable API self-service subscription for external clients.
+(This will enable API self-service subscription for external clients)
 3. This API will be managed by RHSSO (Keycloak) having it's own client-id, groups and roles?

-This lead me to draw this requirements matrix:
+So I came up with the following requirements matrix:

 <p align="center">
 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_images/05.png" title="APIs Requirements" width="100%" height="100%" />